- Find a Trail

 Both trails take in some of Sonoma County's most scenic and sweeping rural vistas.
 Beginning at a junction with the Joe Rodota Trail along Gravenstein Highway (State Route 116), the West County Regional Trail continues north along the highway past lush vineyards and farmland.
 (Take the Joe Rodota Trail southeast if you want to reach downtown Sebastopol or Santa Rosa instead.)

 After 1 mile, trail users must turn left onto Occidental Road.
-Stay on Occidental Road for just under another 1 mile until you see the resumption of the off-road trail on your right.
-This last 4-mile section of the trail passes through beautiful vineyards, picturesque farmland and orchards.
+Stay on Occidental Road for just under another 1 mile until you see the resumption of the off-road trail on your right. he section from Green Valley Road north for about half-mile is unpaved.
+It is an area that passes the wastewater treatment plant.
+That said, the rest of this last 4-mile section of the trail passes through beautiful vineyards, picturesque farmland and orchards.
 A special treat is the fresh aroma coming from apple mills you will pass on the industrial section of the trail in Graton.

 The paved trail finally ends at Pajaro Lane in the small town of Forestville.
 A more rustic hiking trail continues north a short distance from this point to provide access to Forestville's commercial core on Front Street.